maweki/brainfuck2video/readme.md

 ## what's missing?
 At the moment, input and output (, and .) do not work.
 I want to fix this in the near future

+## Licence
+The project itself is licenced as MIT Licence.
+The distributed font VeraMono.ttf is licenced under GPLv2.